appsbakery/memo_rage/README.md

 # Memo Rage #

-Memo rage is a api wrapper for the service of tvrage.com The gem is created to fulfil the need of the project watchmemo.com
+Memo rage is an api wrapper for the http://services.tvrage.com/ The gem is created to fulfil the needs of the project http://watchmemo.com

 ## Installation ##